 1. You are co-habiting

 Instead of marrying, many of us co-habit for long periods.
 Unfortunately, this is where the rules on intestacy are totally out of sync with modern life.
-Your partner, who may be one of your “dependants” (someone you support financially), will be left nothing under the intestacy rules.
-The concept of a “common-law” wife or husband does not exist in English law, and so no provision is made for such a partner in the intestacy rules.
+Your partner, who may be one of your “dependents” (someone you support financially), will be left nothing under the Intestacy Rules.
+The concept of a “common-law” wife or husband does not exist in English law (while in Scotland the rights of cohabiting couples can be recognised under Scots Law in some circumstances), and so the Intestacy Rules in England and Wales make no provision for such a partner.
 Having no will in this situation is going to lead to very serious trouble.

 For example, if you are unmarried but have children, they will inherit all your estate, but would they make fair provision for your unmarried partner if they are children from a previous relationship?
 Another example is if you don’t have children, but at least one of your parents is still alive – they would then inherit all your estate.
 Again, would they make fair provision for your partner or any step-children?

-As possible dependents, your partner and step-children could dispute your estate, but this will likely lead to stress, uncertainty and high legal costs for your dependents and whoever has inherited from you under the intestacy rules.
-All of this can be avoided if you just make a simple will.
+As possible dependents, your partner and step-children could dispute your estate, but this will likely lead to stress, uncertainty and high legal costs for your dependents and whoever has inherited from you under the Intestacy Rules.
+You can avoid all of this, if you just make a simple will.

 2. You remarry but have children from a previous relationship

-If your children from your previous relationship are now adults and no longer financially dependent on you, then they might not even be entitled to dispute the estate – effectively your failure to make a will would leave them with nothing.
+If your children from your previous relationship are now adults and no longer financially dependent on you, then they might not have the right to dispute the estate.
+Effectively your failure to make a will would leave them with nothing.
 Your spouse might cut your children from a previous relationship out of his or her will when he or she passes away, and leave all his or her estate to his or her own children (including everything inherited from you).
 So you need both (a) to make a will and (b) to “sever” (terminate) the joint tenancy on your property.
 Once you have ended a joint tenancy on a property, you can leave your interest in your property through your will (or intestacy).

-Step-children are not given any part of your estate under the intestacy rules – only blood relatives and legally adopted children count.
+Step-children do not inherit any part of your estate under the Intestacy Rules.
+Only blood relatives and legally adopted children count.
 So make sure you make a will and make provision for them.
-Again, if they are adults when you die, they may no longer be classed as dependents and therefore could be unable to dispute your estate in court.
+Again, if they are adults when you die, they may no longer qualify as dependents.
+Therefore they could be unable to dispute your estate in court.

 3. You are separated, but not yet divorced